xpipe-io/xpipe-io.github.io/docs/sources/sources.md

 ## Referring to Data Sources

-As the amount of stored X-Pipe data sources can grow to a large number, some form of organization is very useful.
+As the amount of stored XPipe data sources can grow to a large number, some form of organization is very useful.
 For starters, each data sources has a name that can be used to refer to it.
 To allow for an organization of your data sources and also provide namespaces to avoid conflicts between data sources with the same name,